Mosquitoes in the Bird Bath or Fountain? Here's How to Prevent Mosquitoes in Your Water Features.

-If you are wondering how to keep mosquitoes out of your bird bath, we have tips to conquer your yard.
+If you are wondering how to keep mosquitoes out of your bird bath, fountain or other outdoor water features, we have tips to conquer your yard.
 Take back those beloved bird baths from the menacing mosquitoes, which can breed thousands more mosquitoes in your water features!

 This may be surprising to read, but one of the most effective mosquito control tips is to simply eliminate standing water from your property.
 This seems like a relatively simple step – keep your gutters clean, turn over buckets or trash cans, and empty water from tires, wheelbarrows, and pots.
 But what about a bird bath or fountain?
 Many homeowners love observing the beautiful array of birds that flock to these baths in the warmer months, but the stagnant water can also be prime breeding territory for mosquitoes.
 Luckily, there are plenty of ways that you can keep mosquitoes away while still allowing birds to enjoy your bird bath.